binnurr/REIT/README.md

 ### RoREIT Configuration:
 RoREIT uses the embodied robotic agent Nao, which can be set using "robot" for the agent argument.
 We use video modality in RoREIT, and the behavioral_feedback argument is set to True.

+## Automatization of REIT execution
+The execution steps of REIT can be automated by scripting.
+We share the apple script prepared to execute VoREIT in the repo.
+You can modify the script for your environment.

 ## Roadmap
 ### Implementation Design Decisions and Further Developments